ansys/allie-sharedtypes/README.md

-# AllieFlowKit Shared types
+# Allie Shared types
-Shared types used in the AllieFlowKit project
+Shared types used in the Allie project